 Exposition: a comprehensive description and explanation of an idea or theory.
 This structural element is crucial for developing the reader’s understanding of something that cannot be considered common knowledge.
 A trip in an automobile set in current day needs no text time devoted to how the vehicle works, how it’s driven, what the highways are like, etc. Tell this story in the 1920s, and the writer needs to know a lot about these subjects and correctly insert them into the story.
 Not as authorial intrusions in the form of an info dump, but organically within the story so the details flow outward from current story time rather than being layered on top because the author decides that’s the place they need to be.

 Scene: a sequence of continuous action in a play, movie, opera, or book.
-In fiction, this means moment-by-moment, with dialogue and stage direction, told as it happens.
+In fiction, this means moment-by-moment, with dialogue and stage direction, told as it happens in current story time.
 Good scenes have a beginning, middle, and end.
 They include one or more characters’ goals driven by unique motivations that create choices, conflict and tension, and involve significant consequences of failure.

 Sequel: something that takes place after or as the result of an earlier event.
 In fiction, this term takes on a specific (ala Bickham) meaning to include the normal reaction sequence of human beings to external events: emotion, thought, decision, action.
 The concept of sequel serves as the glue between scenes, as well as between paragraphs, along with the concepts of stimulus and response, and cause and effect, and much more stuffily, Swayne’s motivation-reaction units, or MRUs).